-Rich in cultural diversity, Nepal as a country is a home to several ethnic communities and people.
-Ethnic races of Brahmins, Chhetri, Magar, Gurung, Sherpa, Tharu, Thakuri, Newar, and many more reside in Nepal.
+Rich in cultural diversity, Nepal as a country is home to several ethnic communities and people.
+Ethnic races of Brahmins, Chhetri, Magar, Gurung, Sherpa, Tharu, Thakuri, Newar and many more reside in Nepal.
 Tourists in Nepal can enjoy the unique culture and values that each ethnic group offers.
 Hindu is the prominent religion in the country followed by Buddhist, Christian, Islam, and others.

-- Banking, ATM’s and Money in Nepal
+- Banking, ATM, and Money in Nepal

 The official currency is Nepalese Rupees (NRs).
 Banknotes of 1, 2, 5, 10, 20, 50, 100, 500, and 1000 are available whereas coins of 1 and 2 are available in the country.
 There are plenty of banks and ATMs in cities and some rural areas of Nepal.
-While the number of banks and ATMs are considerably higher in cities and urban areas, there are some reliable banks and ATMs in remote areas as well.
+While the number of banks and ATMs is considerably higher in cities and urban areas, there are some reliable banks and ATMs in remote areas as well.
 As most of the transactions in Nepal are done using cash, we recommend you to carry cash when you travel.
 However, some high-end hotels and shopping malls accept cards as well.